NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_container.rst

 Generating Synthetic Data
 -------------------------------
-Now that we are in the container, we can get to making some data to run the POD with.
+Now that we are in the container, we can create some data to run the POD with.
 The MDTF has a synthetic data generator for just this case.
 First, move into the MDTF-diagnostics dir:

    .. code-block:: bash